 Address: 201 S 18th St, St. Louis, MO 63103

-The wheel has 42 climate-controlled gondolas, which can accommodate up to six people.
-This means that you can get your family and friends together for a fun ride.
-And if you want to make it even more special, you can book a private gondola just for you.
+The wheel has 42 climate-controlled gondolas, accommodating up to six people.
+You can get your family and friends together for a fun ride.
+And if you want to make it even more special, you can book a private gondola.

 You can buy tickets for the wheel online or at the ticket office.
 And if you want to save some money, you can get a combination ticket that includes other attractions in the city, such as the Missouri History Museum and the St. Louis Zoo.